moshfiqrony/react-native-android-native-mergerd-boilerplate/README.md

     }
 }
 ```
-Your activity is now having a NavigationDrawer you can do whatever you need.
+Your activity is now having a NavigationDrawer you can do whatever you need. -- hit <Enter>
 4. Now goto **MyModulePackage.java** and add your actvity like this bellow
 ```modules.add(new BasicModule(reactContext));```